gabrielogregorio/ts-to-gql/README.md

 </div>

 ## Introduction
 Generate graphql types based on your typescript types.
+DO NOT ADD the schema generated in .gitignore.
+Schemas are generated at development time and versioned!

 💻 🚀 [Api example here](https://github.com/gabrielogregorio/ts-to-gql-example)  🚀 💻